jz393/jz393.github.io/writing/why-i-left-google.md

 ## [4] What's next?

 So far, I've been focusing on health, household responsibilities, and simply trying to live a well-rounded life without too much structure.
-In a society where we are so tied to our occupations, I don't have clear answers about my next career move at the moment.
+In a society so tied to the concept of *occupation*, I don't have clear answers about my next *career move* at the moment.
 Because of this, I was hesitant to add this section, but I'll cover more on what I've done so far and my vision for the future.

 ### What I've done